 The update to Android 6.0.1 Marshmallow also has the latest December security patches in place, so users won’t have to wait and accept another small update later during the month.

 Should You Update to Android 6.0.1 Marshmallow?

 We’ve been getting a lot of questions about the update, but the quick answer is yes, yes you should accept the over the air update.
-It’s a small bug fixing, performance enhancing, security improving update that all owners should accept if they haven’t received it already.
+It’s a small bug fixing, performance enhancing, security improving update.
+If you never accepted it, we’d still recommend doing so.

 There are a few little bugs here and there we’ve been hearing about, but nothing that would make us recommend users stick to Android 6.0 and pass on the update.
-It started hitting Nexus 6 users yesterday, and almost all new Nexus smartphones and tablets should be on the latest version of Android by now.
-There could be other small changes here and there, and once we find more we’ll be sure to update with additional details.
+At this point all devices that can get an update should be on this latest version.
+Stay tuned for more details.